jeffjaehoyang/personal_website_old/flaskblog/content/posts/deploy_flask_app_on_heroku.md

   web: gunicorn flaskrun: app
 ```
 <br>
 For those of you who are following along with your own application, please note that you should change `flaskrun` to the name of your application.
-We are ready to Deploy!
+We are ready to deploy!
 <br>
 ##### 5. Deploy Your Application
 Inside your project directory, run:<br>